The Journey Begins

-They traveled to villages and schools with HEART (Health Education Africa Resource Team) teaching in schools and villages about HIV/AIDS prevention and the diseases killing the population.
-They visited several orphanages, where many of the children had lost their parents due to AIDS and fell in love with the children.
+Scott and Gloria travel to villages and schools with HEART (Health Education Africa Resource Team) teaching in schools and villages about HIV/AIDS prevention and the diseases killing the population.
+They visit several orphanages, where many of the children have lost their parents to AIDS, and fell in love with the children.

 2005 - 2006

-They spent much of their time in the village setting, conducting education and health assessments, trying to understand the challenges through the eyes of the villager, not the American.
-They continued to find that orphans abounded in these communities.
-The orphan crisis permeated the Kenyan landscape, and their passion for the children grew.
+The Schartons spend much of their time in the village setting, conducting education and health assessments, trying to understand the challenges through the eyes of the villager, not the American.
+They continue to find that orphans abound in these communities.
+The orphan crisis permeates the Kenyan landscape, and their passion for the children grows.

 2007 - 2010

 Wherever they go, the Schartons find children in all conditions – sick, abandoned, HIV+, orphaned, impoverished, homeless, unloved, insignificant – and they observe the good, bad, and ugly sides of orphanages.
 Their goal is to help the children’s homes, schools, and community centers in the Kisumu area that support orphaned and at-risk children, to keep them healthy, safe, and in school.